exevil/rss-buddy/README.md

 5. Enable GitHub Pages in your repository settings, selecting the "GitHub Actions" as the source
 6. The included workflow will:
    - Run every 12 hours (configurable)
+   - Download the previous state file from GitHub Pages (if available)
    - Process your RSS feeds
-   - Store outputs in the `output` branch
    - Generate HTML pages for browsing the feeds
-   - Deploy to GitHub Pages
+   - Deploy everything to GitHub Pages (including the state file and processed feeds)
    - Maintain state between runs

 To manually trigger the workflow, go to the Actions tab in your repository and click "Run workflow".

 ## Output

-Processed RSS feeds are saved to the `output` branch with filenames based on the original feed titles.
+Processed RSS feeds are saved directly to GitHub Pages with filenames based on the original feed titles.
 These XML files can be imported into any RSS reader.

-If you're using GitHub Pages, you can access your processed feeds through a web interface at `https://yourusername.github.io/rss-buddy/`.
+You can access your processed feeds through a web interface at `https://yourusername.github.io/rss-buddy/`, or directly use the XML files as feed URLs in your RSS reader, like `https://yourusername.github.io/rss-buddy/my-feed-name.xml`.

 ## Customization